 Why we don't use fair trade gold

-And what about Fair Trade Gold Fair Trade Gold is mined under fair working conditions, with fair pay and under strict regulations that minimize damage to the environment.
-This is of course positive progress compared to the other degradation standards and one that deserves support.
-In addition, prospectors in fair trade mines are taking concrete action against the abuses that prevail in the industry by setting new standards and making regulations that make mining as environmentally friendly and humane as possible.
-But fair trade gold is also new extracted gold, here too the environment suffers avoidable damage, albeit to a lesser extent than with unregulated mining.en.
+And what about Fair Trade Gold Fair Trade Gold is promoted under fair working conditions, with fair pay and under strict regulations that minimize damage to the environment.
+This is of course positive progress and worth supporting compared to the other mining standards.
+In addition, miners in fair trade mines are taking concrete action against the injustices that prevail in the industry by setting new standards and making regulations that make mining as environmentally and humanely friendly as possible.
+But fair trade gold is also newly mined gold, and here too the environment suffers avoidable damage, albeit to a lesser extent than with unregulated mining.en.

 One thing is clear:things cannot go on as before!

 Maren Jewelery is a holistically sustainable company.
 So what does it mean for us that gold and sustainability are so difficult to say in the same breath?
-Should we as sustainable jewelry designers against the background that the environment is so heavily burdened by the extraction of gold and people risking their lives in terrible conditions not completely renounce it?
+Should we? sustainable jewelry designers Given that the environment is so heavily polluted by the extraction of gold and people risk their lives in terrible conditions, we cannot do without it completely?

-We should ask ourselves these questions and do everything we can to improve the circumstances of gold mining, both for the people who work in the mines and for nature.
-Because one thing is clear: it cannot go on like this.
+We should address these questions and do everything we can to ensure that the conditions surrounding gold production improve, both for the people involved in mining and for nature.
+Because one thing is clear: things cannot continue like this.